 If the subscription is cancelled, all personal data is immediately deleted from our database.

 The legal basis for the processing of data in connection with the press mailing list is Article 6 (1) e GDPR.

 GIZ does not pass on personal data to third parties unless it is legally obliged or entitled to do so by law.

 GIZ does not transfer personal data to third countries.
 When using social media, the privacy policies of the respective providers apply.

 Please note that as of 01.01.2021, Great Britain and therefore our Partner ‘British Council (BC)’ will be considered a recipient in a third country outside of the European Union (EU).

 User data will not be kept any longer than is necessary for the purpose for which it is processed or as required by law.

 GIZ accords great importance to protecting personal data.
 For this reason, technical and organisational security measures ensure that data is protected against accidental and intentional manipulation and unintended erasure as well as unauthorised access.
 These measures are updated accordingly based on technical developments and adapted continuously in line with the risks.

-Users also have the right in accordance with Article 77 GDPR to lodge a complaint with the competent data protection supervisory authority.
+Furthermore, and in accordance with Art.
+77 GDPR, you have the right to lodge a complaint with the competent data protection supervisory authority.
 The competent authority is the Federal Commissioner for Data Protection and Freedom of Information (BfDI).